labsyspharm/scimap/docs/tl/sm.tl.cluster.md

 The function also allows users to sub-cluster existing clusters by setting `sub_cluster=True`.
 Check arguments `sub_cluster_column` and `sub_cluster_group` for more information. <br>

-Additionally, if the user wishes to use only a subset of genes for purpose of clustering that can be acheived by passing the genes as a list to `subset_genes`.
+Additionally, if the user wishes to use only a subset of genes for the purpose of clustering, it can be acheived by passing the genes as a list to `subset_genes`.

 The resultant clusters are saved under `adata.obs[method used]`.